xa-io/coinbase-volatility-scanner/README.md

-# Coinbase Advance Volatility Watcher
+# Coinbase Advanced Volatility Watcher

-This script monitors cryptocurrency pairs on Coinbase Advance for significant price movements and sends notifications to a Discord channel.
+This script monitors cryptocurrency pairs on Coinbase Advanced for significant price movements and sends notifications to a Discord channel.
 It regularly fetches the list of active USD trading pairs, tracks their price changes, and alerts you when notable movements occur.

 This script is running 24/7 here: https://discord.gg/FprzuuWZ7t